-Northamptonshire County Cricket Club is delighted to announce the signing of Sri Lanka international Seekkuge Prasanna.
+Northamptonshire County Cricket Club is delighted to welcome back Sri Lankan international, Seekkuge Prasanna.

-The 30-year-old leg-spinner and hard-hitting batsman is available for the entire NatWest T20 Blast campaign with the Steelbacks – starting with the trip to Grace Road to play Leicestershire on May 20.
+The 32-year-old leg-spinner and hard-hitting batsman will join up with the squad at the beginning of July and will be available for the entire T20 Blast campaign with the Steelbacks – starting with Leicestershire at home on July 4th.

-Seekkuge has represented his country in one Test match, 25 One-Day Internationals and six T20 international games to date – after making his mark in the Sri Lankan Army side back in 2006.
+Seekkuge has represented his country in one Test match, 38 One-Day Internationals and 20 T20 international games to date – after making his mark in the Sri Lankan Army side back in 2006.

 He toured England with Sri Lanka’s ‘A’ side in the summer of 2011 – and made headlines with a devastating 6-23 burst (after taking the new ball) to sink the England Lions at Worcester.
 His victims that day included Alex Hales, Joe Root, Ben Stokes and Jonny Bairstow!